turtlemay-target/turtlemay-target/README.md

 # Turtlemay's Target Extension

-This script automatically adds a barcode to product pages on [Target.com](https://target.com).
-Generates UPC, DPCI, and TCIN barcodes for any item, including variations (color, size, count, etc).
-We also remove some ads and annoyances.
+This script adds some convenient shortcuts and features to [Target.com](https://target.com) for Target team members.

 ### Features:
-- Automatically parse and render UPC/DPCI/TCIN barcodes for all product pages.
+- Automatically parse and render UPC/DPCI/TCIN barcodes for all product pages, supporting variations (color, size, count, etc).
 - On search pages, automatically generate a QR code of the search term for quick entry into work devices.
 (This has many uses for those in the know.)
+- Long-press on the search button to open the search in a new window.
 - Enter math expressions in the search box for quick calculations.
+- Removes some ads and annoyances from the site.

 **Shortcuts for keyboard users:**